sagar-barapatre/React-Testing/README.md

 # React Testing

-This module builds upon the topic of client-side testing by extending it into the realm of React.
+This repo builds upon the topic of client-side testing by extending it into the realm of React.

 ## Project Description

-The objectives of this module are the following:
+The objectives of this repo are the following:

 - To write tests for a React application using Jest and Enzyme.
 These two libraries are commonly used in production for testing React components and applications.
 - To practice reading over and understanding code which you did not write, but that you do need to test.

-For this exercise, you're given a complete React application.
-Your job is to:

-1. Go through and inspect **_all_** of the different pieces of the code.
-2. Write tests for **_all_** of the components in the `./src/components` directory.
-3. Write these tests in the correspondingly-named files in the `./src/__tests__` directory.

-You'll be using [Jest](https://facebook.github.io/jest/docs/en/expect.html) and [Enzyme](http://airbnb.io/enzyme/) in order to test React components.
+I'll be using [Jest](https://facebook.github.io/jest/docs/en/expect.html) and [Enzyme](http://airbnb.io/enzyme/) in order to test React components.

 ## Initialization and Setup

-You can run the complete application by installing Node modules with the `yarn` command, and then running `yarn start`.
+You can run the complete application by installing Node modules with the `npm` command, and then running `npm start`.

-Run `yarn test` in order to run the test suite.
+Run `npm test` in order to run the test suite.
 Of course, this isn't going to actually test anything yet, since you haven't written the tests!

 ## Stretch Goals